A Fitting End

 It wasn't until the girl helped me to

-enter that I noticed the "dressing room" was
+enter that I noticed the

 nothing more than an artfully draped folding